 Jon says: “The day hike to Laguna 69 is a great way to get out into the Peruvian Andes without having to commit to a multi-day trek.
-Huascaran National Park is home to a stunning array of mountains and lakes and this 6 hour round trip hike gets you up close to some stunning scenery.”
+Huascaran National Park is home to a stunning array of mountains and lakes and this 6-hour round trip hike gets you up close to some stunning scenery.”

-Furthermore, Jon has make it clear that the altitude makes it tough (it’s over 4000 metres above sea level).
+Furthermore, Jon has made it clear that the altitude makes it tough (it’s over 4000 meters above sea level).
 He says: “You’ll want to go on some shorter hikes if you’re coming from sea level.
 You can take a tour or do it as part of a tour — the tour is a lot easier and not much more expensive, and you’ll have plenty of chances to ditch the crowds and enjoy this incredible place in peace.”